|Oracle® Database Installation Guide

 To create services on the Database Services screen, expand the Services tree.
 Oracle Database displays the global database name in the top left corner of the screen.
 Select the global database name and click Add to add services to the database.
 Enter a service name in the Add a Service dialog box, and click OK to add the service and return to the Database Services screen.

 The service name is displayed under the global database name.
-Select the service name and DBCA displays the service preferences for the service on the right side of the DBCA Database Services screen.
+Select the service name and Database Configuration Assistant displays the service preferences for the service on the right side of Database Configuration Assistant Database Services screen.
 Change the instance preference (Not Used, Preferred, or Available) and transparent application failover (TAF) policies for the service as needed.

-Repeat this procedure for each service and when you are done configuring services for the database, click Next.
-DBCA displays the Initialization Parameters screen.
+Repeat this procedure for each service and when you have finished configuring services for the database, click Next.
+Database Configuration Assistant displays the Initialization Parameters screen.

-By default, the Initialization Parameters screen shows only the basic parameters and only enables you to change the parameter file definition if you are using raw storage.
+By default, the Initialization Parameters screen shows only the basic parameters.
 Each tab on the Initialization Parameters screen provides different sets of information that you can add or modify as follows:

 Click Typical for default values based on the database type you selected or Custom to set values for the memory parameters.
 You can also see values for the advanced parameters by clicking All Initialization Parameters.

-Carefully review the parameter settings displayed in this dialog box because DBCA configures these settings in the server parameter file.
-Instance-specific parameter settings for the RAC database are displayed at the bottom of this dialog box.
+Carefully review the parameter settings displayed in this dialog box because Database Configuration Assistant configures these settings in the server parameter file.
+Instance-specific parameter settings for the Oracle RAC database are displayed at the bottom of this dialog box.
 The

 sid prefixes for these entries are displayed in the left column.

 To review the instance-specific parameter settings, scroll downward using the scroll bar on the right side of the dialog box.
-Use the check box in the Override Default column to indicate that DBCA should place the parameter setting in the server parameter file.
-DBCA only places a parameter entry into the server parameter file if the entry displays a check mark in the Override Default column of the All Initialization Parameters dialog box.
+Use the check box in the Override Default column to indicate that Database Configuration Assistant should place the parameter setting in the server parameter file.
+Database Configuration Assistant only places a parameter entry into the server parameter file if the entry displays a check mark in the Override Default column of the All Initialization Parameters dialog box.

 Use this screen to select the database standard block size and process count.